cpp-for-yourself/lectures-and-homeworks/lectures/std_function.md

 }
 ```

-This is the essence of Type Erasure.
+Let's unpack what is happening here.
 The `MyFunction` class itself is *not* templated.
-The `callable_` pointer just points to some `CallableBase`.
-By the way, here we inherit from `Noncopyable` base class to make sure our `CallableBase` is only used through a pointer, see the [inheritance lecture](inheritance.md#things-to-know-about-classes-with-virtual-methods) for more details.
+The `callable_` pointer just points to some `CallableBase` that has a pure virtual `Invoke()` method.
+By the way, here we inherit from `Noncopyable` base class to make sure our `CallableBase` only has pointer / reference semantics, not value semantics, see the [inheritance lecture](inheritance.md#things-to-know-about-classes-with-virtual-methods) for more details.

+The exact type `T` is remembered *only* inside the templated `CallableImpl<T>` class, which is instantiated when the templated `MyFunction` constructor is called.
+The `CallableImpl` class overrides the virtual `Invoke()` method and actually calls the stored callable object.

+So now if we create a couple of `MyFunction` objects - one with a free function, one with a lambda - the call to `operator()` on either `MyFunction` object will call the `Invoke()` method on the `CallableBase` pointer, which through the vtable finds the actual `Invoke` method on the appropriate `CallableImpl` object, which then calls the stored callable object.

-The exact type `T` is remembered *only* inside the templated `CallableImpl<T>` class, which is instantiated when the constructor is called.
-Once constructed, the type `T` is effectively "erased" from the perspective of `MyFunction`.
-However, when `MyFunction` object is destroyed, it's destructor will call the destructor of the `CallableBase`, which, having a virtual destructor, will call the destructor of `CallableImpl<T>` which will in turn call the destructor of the actual callable object it holds.
-This is how the object is safely cleaned up without any memory leaks and without `MyFunction` needing to know anything about the concrete type `T`.
+Same logic applies when `MyFunction` object is destroyed, its destructor will call the destructor of the `CallableBase`, which, having a virtual destructor, will call the destructor of `CallableImpl<T>` which will in turn call the destructor of the actual callable object it holds.
+This is how the underlying callable object can be called and safely cleaned up without any memory leaks and without `MyFunction` needing to know anything about the concrete type `T`.
 This is what type erasure is all about!

 And of course, if we run the code we get the printout that we expect!